scotteratigan/electron-dr/README.md

 ## Todos

+- Add Quit functionality (not close window) on Mac

+- Configure linting settings for project

 - Pipe sge server messages to main window
 - Is there a way to streamline login? what does SF client do differently?
 What message does it wait for?